3D Printing Material: Cyanate Ester CLIP (DLS) resin

-Cyanate Ester 3D prints are created through CLIP process.
+Cyanate Ester 3D prints are created through CLIP (DLS) process.
 CLIP stands for Continuous Liquid Interface Production.
-CLIP is a photochemical process that carefully balances between light and oxygen to rapidly produce parts.
+CLIP (DLS) is a photochemical process that carefully balances between light and oxygen to rapidly produce parts.
 It works by projecting light through an oxygen-permeable window into a reservoir of UV curable resin.
 As a sequence of UV images are projected, the parts solidifies and the build platform rises.
 Your design goes through multiple steps before arriving at your object:

 - Model transferred to 3D printer

 Before printing your object you must create a 3D model using a program dedicated to 3D modeling.
 Your 3D model details are prepared with specific supports depending on the shape of your 3D file.
 Then this new 3D file is sent to our 3D printers and arranged within the next available batch.
 For Cyanate Ester prints, that batch will be done in one of our M1 by Carbon.

 The 3D print itself is carried out layer by layer within a batch of photosensitive resin.
 A sequence of UV images are projected, hardening the liquid with a high level of accuracy.
 The process of fine layer polymerization is repeated until the object is finished.